-Vertigo cases are divided into two categories based on the underlying cause of the condition.
-The less common causes are related to the central nervous system, and this is referred to as central vertigo.
+Vertigo cases have two categories based on the underlying cause of the condition.
+The less common causes are due to the problems in the central nervous system. known as central vertigo.
 However, what we want to take a closer look at today is the far more common category of vestibular problems that cause vertigo.
-These are referred to peripheral vertigo.
+This is peripheral vertigo.
 Let’s consider 6 conditions that cause peripheral vertigo and a natural therapy that is bringing hope to many long-time vertigo sufferers.

 Since that’s quite a mouthful, most people just say positional vertigo.
-This condition is often attributed to crystals contained in the inner ear’s three canals, all of which are loop-shaped.
-If one of these crystals gets dislodged from its appropriate canal, even slight movements of the head can result in the onset of vertigo.
-Positional vertigo can result from numerous conditions, but it is often associated with head or neck trauma.
+This condition is due to crystals in the inner ear’s three canals.
+If one of these crystals moves away from its appropriate canal, even slight movements of the head can result in the onset of vertigo.
+Positional vertigo can result from numerous conditions, but it often has some relation to head or neck trauma.

 This is a surprisingly common cause of vertigo.
-It is often associated as a side effect with particular types of medication including but not limited to:
+Vertigo can be a side effect of particular types of medication including but not limited to:

 Labyrinthitis involves inflammation of the inner ear that leads to vertigo.
 Since the inner ear is one of the primary parts of the body that reports the information the brain uses to determine spatial orientation and balance, this can lead to very sudden bouts of vertigo.
 It commonly occurs during or just following an illness such as an upper respiratory infection, ear infection, a cold, or the flu.
 Symptoms should start to clear up in the days following the end of the illness.

-This is often confused as being the same as labyrinthitis because it involves inflammation resulting in vertigo during or following many of the same types of illnesses.
+Many people mistake this as the same condition as labyrinthitis as they both involve inflammation resulting in vertigo.
 However, instead of the inflammation being in the inner ear, it affects the vestibular nerve that carries signals from the ear to the brain.
 As a result, vertigo attacks can be severe.

 Only about 0.2% of the population suffers from this condition, but many are being diagnosed each year, so this may not remain a rare syndrome for long.
 Researchers have struggled to lock down the underlying cause of Meniere’s disease since it was first classified over 150 years ago.
 However, it is generally accepted that it has to do with excess fluid in the inner ear.
 This causes recurring vertigo as well as tinnitus (ringing in the ear), a feeling of fullness in the affected ear, and hearing loss.
 Medications and dietary restrictions are the standard treatment options offered to reduce fluid in the inner ear.
 However, some of these medications (often diuretics) can actually cause vertigo.